DeJorgev/DeJorgev/README.md

 ## Hello there! 👋

 Hi!
-My name is Jorge, Junior developer.
+My name is Jorge, currently a Junior developer.

 I am a pragmatic programer that enjoys my work, at least most of the time. 😅